 Not even a single incident I remember, when my parents refusing to give me money.
 Even during the bad days they maintained the lifestyle, paid for my college, held lavish wedding for my sister.
 I as an individual was not a spendthrift and that helped a lot.

-I was educated in the best school of the nearby city, but education was just a formality since the ultimate goal was to join business.
-But very early in life, being from a business family, we were introduced to importance of money very early.
+I was educated in the best school in the nearby city, but education was just a formality since the ultimate goal was to join business.
+But very early in life, being from a business family, we were introduced to the importance of money very early.

-Although financially I am comfortable now, but there is no more that kind of luxury in my life.
+Although financially I am comfortable now, there is no more that kind of luxury in my life.
 I am very frugal now.
-Here are some points which can give you all an insight on how my life has changed.
+Here are some points which can give you all an insight into how my life has changed.

 Since I cannot afford the mistake which my family had done, I am completely opposite to them.

-And I am seeing good result to my net worth, with 5-7 years of job and though my salary is not high, but my net worth is high.
-Only reason is being frugal and financial planning, avoiding toxic products like LIC policies etc. I have never touched ULIPS, endowments, FD ever in my life (totally my views)
+And I am seeing the good result to my net worth, with 5-7 years of job and though my salary is not high, my net worth is high.
+The only reason is being frugal and financial planning, avoiding toxic products like LIC policies etc. I have never touched ULIPS, endowments, FD ever in my life (totally my views)

 Money is very important, as important as health.
-Emotional trauma of not having enough money is unbearable.
+The emotional trauma of not having enough money is unbearable.
 When I was young money was always there and I thought it would always be there in abundance.
-I just have to graduate and join business, but life had other plans for me.
+I just have to graduate and join the business, but life had other plans for me.

-After the tragic losses in business, we decided as a family that one of the brother should find a stable job; while other will try to revive the business (which is now revived by God’s grace).
-All the while, I never felt the urge to study since ultimate destination of fathers business required no qualification; I suddenly was required to study and find a decent job.
+After the tragic losses in business, we decided as a family that one of the brothers should find a stable job; while others will try to revive the business (which is now revived by God’s grace).
+All the while, I never felt the urge to study since the ultimate destination of father’s business required no qualification; I suddenly was required to study and find a decent job.